 To copyright protect your website, make sure to include a copyright notice on each page, typically at the bottom.
 The notice should include the copyright symbol (©) followed by the year created and owner name.
 You may also wish to register your website with the U.S. Copyright Office, although not required to establish the copyright.

-Trademarks protect the name, logo, tagline, and product names of a business.
-The internet makes it very easy to publish information, and fraud and plagiarism often occurs.
+Trademarks protect the name, logo, tagline, and product names of the business.
+The internet makes it very easy to publish information, and fraud and plagiarism often occur.
 It is therefore advisable to register the trademarks present on your website to avoid confusion between visitors and to further protect your website.

 One or more business trademarks can be registered by filing an application with the U.S. Trademark Office.
 Before the trademark will be granted, a specimen showing the trademark in use in commerce is required.